Automorphisms of pointless surfaces: Quotients

 \begin{theorem}[{\cite[Theorem~2]{Rosenlicht56}}] Let $\KK$ be a field, and let $\Gamma$ be a linear algebraic group over $\KK$.
 Let $X$ be an irreducible algebraic variety over $\KK$ with an action of $\Gamma$.
 Then there exists a dense open $\Gamma$-invariant subscheme $U\subset X$ such that a geometric quotient~\mbox{$\pi\colon U\to Y$} exists. \end{theorem}

 The proof of Theorem~\ref{theorem:Rosenlicht} given in \cite{Rosenlicht56} is rather complicated.
-If the reader is interested in our main application (which is Corollary~\ref{corollary:unipotent-action} below), then it is sufficient to use the version of Theorem~\ref{theorem:Rosenlicht} over a perfect field.
+For our main application (which is Corollary~\ref{corollary:unipotent-action} below), it is sufficient to use the version of Theorem~\ref{theorem:Rosenlicht} over a perfect field.
 In this case, the assertion can be easily reduced to the case of an algebraically closed field $\KK$ using the Galois descent.
 On the other hand, for an algebraically closed field $\KK$ a proof of Theorem~\ref{theorem:Rosenlicht} in modern language can be found in~\cite{Gyoja}.

 The proof of the following result for an algebraically closed $\KK$ is contained in the proof of~\cite[Theorem~2]{BB}; cf. an earlier but less accurate proof in \cite{Matsumura} (we refer the reader to \cite{Popov-quotient} for a detailed comment on the latter).